LCA

 Public disclosure information will be kept at either: Employer’s principal place of business or Place of employment

-If the employer elects to store the public access file electronically, the employer must make the file available and accessible for government or public inspection upon request, at the particular location(s) provided in Section I of the Form ETA-9035.
+If the employer decides to store the public access file electronically, the employer must make the file available and accessible for government or public inspection upon request, at the particular location(s) provided in Section I of Form ETA-9035.

 Section J. Notice of Obligations